stoyicker/test-accessors/README.md

 they will not be considered by other annotation processors and therefore won't slow down their executions.
 ## Known issues
-* Accessors for Kotlin member properties are not generated when using processor-kotlin: They are, but the IDE cannot resolve the import due to [this bug in IntelliJ IDEA](https://youtrack.jetbrains.com/issue/KT-15286).
+* *Accessors for Kotlin member properties are not generated when using processor-kotlin*: They are, but the IDE cannot resolve the import due to [this bug in IntelliJ IDEA](https://youtrack.jetbrains.com/issue/KT-15286).
 Star and upvote the issue to help getting it fixed quicker!
-In the mean time, you will need to write the import manually (or use processor-java).
+In the meantime, you will need to write the import manually (see the 'kotlin' flavor tests for AndroidApplication in sample-android) or use processor-java instead of processor-kotlin.